tahmmee/perfcluster-aws/README.md

     * vi ~/sync_gateway.json
     * Edit file to set cache writer equal to true
 * `ansible-playbook start-sync-gateway.yml`
-* Hand modify each gateload config:
+* `python generate_gateload_configs.py` This generates and upload the gateload configs with:
-    * Have correct sync gateway ip
+    * Each gateload points to a unique sync gateway ip (cache readers only)
-    * Have correct UserOffset
+    * Each gateload has the correct user offset so users don't overlap
-* Manually ssh into respective gateload machines and kick off gateloads
+* Run gateload on all gateload machines with: `ansible tag_Type_gateload -v -a "gateload -workload=gateload_config.json" --user centos`  (NOTE: not sure how to capture the gateload output)

 ## Viewing instances by type